pangeacyber/pangea-multipass/examples/README.md

 To get these tokens, you must create a Slack App and generate the tokens.
 The default app settings are sufficient.
 For further instructions about how to get slack tokens you could [click here](https://api.slack.com/tutorials/tracks/getting-a-token).

-For this particular application the token's scope should be at least: `channels:history` and `groups:history` to process all public and private channels.
+For this particular application the token's scope should be at least: `channels:history`, `groups:history`, `users:read`, `users:read.email` to process all public and private channels and access to user emails to check its permissions.

 - `SLACK_ADMIN_TOKEN`: Access token used in the ingestion time.
 System will process all the channels this token has access to.
 - `SLACK_USER_TOKEN`: Token user in inference time.
 It will be used to validate which files returned by the LLM the user has access to.